apache/airflow/docs/apache-airflow-providers-amazon/executors/ecs-executor.rst

 .. note::
    Configuration options must be consistent across all the hosts/environments running the Airflow components (Scheduler, Webserver, ECS Task containers, etc).
 See `here <https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html>`__ for more details on setting configurations.

-In the case of conflicts, the order of precedence is:
+In the case of conflicts, the order of precedence from lowest to highest is:

 1. Load default values for options which have defaults.
-2. Load any values provided in the RUN_TASK_KWARGS option if one is provided.
-3. Load any values explicitly provided through airflow.cfg or environment variables.
+2. Load any values explicitly provided through airflow.cfg or environment variables.
 These are checked with Airflow's config precedence.
+3. Load any values provided in the RUN_TASK_KWARGS option if one is provided.

 Required config options:
 ~~~~~~~~~~~~~~~~~~~~~~~~